Linerre/pypain/README.md

 # What
-Here is a casual place to store some throw-away `.py` scripts used to reduce repeated work during my daliy routine.
+Here is a casual place to store some throw-away `.py` scripts used to reduce the repeated work during my daliy routine.

-Most of the work here are inspired and driven by the very boring parts of my (and my colleague's) work, such as renaming a batch of files.